automategreen/insteon-api/Readme.md

 **WARNING** This package is under development and not functional.

-insteon-rest is a node package for the Insteon REST API.
+insteon-api is a node package for the Insteon REST API.
 The goal of this package is to mirror our existing [home-controller package](https://github.com/automategreen/home-controller).
 This will reduce the effort of moving your existing code to the new Hub.

 **Only the new Insteon Hub 2245 is supported.**